Dave Mirra Freestyle BMX 2: Reception

 Dave Mirra Freestyle BMX 2 received "generally favorable reviews" on all platforms according to video game review aggregator Metacritic.
 Jim Preston of NextGen's December 2001 issue said that the PlayStation 2 version has "tons o' tricks; gigantic, engaging levels; a park editor; and excellent challenges.
 What more do you need?"
 The magazine later said of the Xbox version in its final issue: "We wish the graphics were a little more polished, but if you're looking for fun (with brutal-looking injuries when you crash), then this is the game to get."

+Four-Eyed Dragon of GamePro said that the PlayStation 2 version "mixes a wealth of features to make it worth your time.
+Even though it's the only BMX game for the PS2 to date, it's much better than any other freestyle biking game for any other system."
+He later called the GameCube version "a good, solid biking game---but rent it first to make sure it's the right BMX game for you."

+The game was nominated at The Electric Playground's 2001 Blister Awards for "Best Console Extreme Sports Game", but lost to NHL Hitz 2002.